 Deployed automation provides the facility to move software between production and testing environments by using automated processes.
 This helps in producing faster releases of updates of an application.

-Deployed automation, scaling and management are essential in order to maintain DevOps practices and to manage a CI/CD pipeline.
-In order to perform the above operations, we make use of Kubernetes, an open-source platform.
+Deployed automation, scaling, and management are essential to maintain DevOps practices and managing a CI/CD pipeline.
+To perform the above operations, we make use of Kubernetes, an open-source platform.

 CONCEPTS USED IN KUBERNETES

-A node is a physical or a virtual machine created by any cloud OS like Amazon EC2, Open Stack or can also be manually installed.
+- NODE: A node is a physical or a virtual machine created by any cloud OS like Amazon EC2, or Open Stack or can also be manually installed.

-A set of pods is a deployment.
-A deployment makes sure that necessary numbers of pods are running at a time to service the application.
+- DEPLOYMENT: A set of pods is a deployment.
+A deployment makes sure that the necessary numbers of pods are running at a time to service the application.
 It also shuts down those pods when not needed.

-The agenda of Kubernetes is to act as a single interface to abstract machines, storage and networks away from their physical implementation.
-Kubernetes deploys containers to clouds, virtual and physical machines.
+The agenda of Kubernetes is to act as a single interface to abstract machines, storage, and networks away from their physical implementation.
+Kubernetes deploys containers to clouds and virtual and physical machines.
 Kubernetes works with a wide range of containers e.g., Docker.
 To understand this concept better, we can make use of a simple example.

-Let’s say an application environment is a book shelf.
-The books are neatly ordered with respect to certain parameters before they are placed in the shelf and there is no isolation between the books.
+Let’s say an application environment is a bookshelf.
+The books are neatly ordered with respect to certain parameters before they are placed on the shelf and there is no isolation between the books.
 Here we can remove and add books as per our interest without affecting the other books.
-We can also increase or decrease the number of books with respect to the space in the shelf.
+We can also increase or decrease the number of books with respect to the space on the shelf.

 The Kubernetes system provides a similar environment where the contents are arranged in the form of pods and nodes.
 Here automated scaling (increase/decrease of size) and immutability (change in one node/pod doesn’t affect the others in the container) deployment of the same to various platforms is carried out with ease.

-Kubernetes can be used for all different systems, using the same orchestration tool and command line interfaces.
+Kubernetes can be used for all different systems, using the same orchestration tool and command-line interfaces.
 For example; Amazon Cloud Formation works only with EC2.
-Here we can use Kubernetes to push containers to Amazon cloud, in-house virtual and physical machines and other clouds.
+Here we can use Kubernetes to push containers to the Amazon cloud, in-house virtual and physical machines, and other clouds.

-- Usage of Kubernetes can improve the productivity of the software.
+- The usage of Kubernetes can improve the productivity of the software.
 The Kubernetes eco-system helps to use the platform more easily and efficiently, reducing the negative impact of general complexity.